meilisearch/meilisearch/README.md

 cargo test
 ```

-If you encouter any `Too many open files` error when running the tests, please upgrade the maximum number of open file descriptors with this command:
+If you encounter any `Too many open files` error when running the tests, please upgrade the maximum number of open file descriptors with this command:

 ```
 ulimit -Sn 3000